USRSE/usrse.github.io/pages/community/mission.md

 ---

-The US-RSE organization is centered around three main goals.
+The US-RSE Association is centered around three main goals.
 We aim to target our activities and actions to serving these three aspects: